snowplow/documentation/docs/understanding-tracking-design/create-tracking-plan-with-tracking-scenarios/index.md

 ---
 title: "Creating a Tracking Plan with Tracking Scenarios"
-sidebar_label: "Creating a Tracking Plan"
+sidebar_label: "Creating a Tracking Plan 🆕"
 sidebar_position: 25
 sidebar_custom_props:
   offerings:
     - enterprise
-  new: true
 ---

 As explained in [Introduction to Tracking Design](/docs/understanding-tracking-design/introduction-to-tracking-design/index.md), to use Snowplow successfully, you need to have a good idea of: